pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 **Overview**

 - All platforms: The app no longer locks the UI during data reloads.
 This improves usability and reaction times on mobile devices in particular
-- Windows: The render back to be used can now be switched directly within the client settings
+- Windows: The renderbackend to be used can now be switched directly within the client settings
 - Android: The Android app is now available as a 32bit / 64bit "Universal APK"
 - Android / iOS: Emergency calls to 110 and 112 will now always be made via the mobile phone itself using GSM